 During the second quarter of 2006, CBIZ sold an operation from the Financial Services practice group which was classified as available for sale at March 31, 2006.
 During the first quarter of 2006, the unit was written down to its fair value, resulting in a pre-tax loss of approximately \$0.2 million.
 CBIZ also sold certain property tax operations from a business unit in the National Practices group during the second quarter of 2006.
 The business was classified as a discontinued operation in 2005, and the sale resulted in a pre-tax loss of approximately \$0.5 million.
-These losses are recorded as "loss on disposal of discontinued operations, net of tax", in the accompanying consolidated statements of operations.
+These losses are included in "gain on disposal of discontinued operations, net of tax", in the accompanying consolidated statements of operations.
 Aggregate proceeds from these sales consisted of approximately \$1.7 million cash and \$0.2 million in notes.

 During 2005, CBIZ closed an operation from the Financial Services practice group, sold an operation from the Employee Services practice group, and committed to the divestiture of a business unit in the National Practices group.
 These operations qualified for treatment as discontinued operations and are classified as such in the accompanying consolidated financial statements.
-The Employee Services operation was sold during the third quarter of 2005, for proceeds that included contingent payments which are determined based upon the divested operation's actual future performance.
-Contingent proceeds are recorded as they are earned, and are included in "loss on disposal of discontinued operations, net of tax" in the accompanying consolidated statements of operations.
-Contingent proceeds totaled approximately \$0.2 million and \$1.2 million (pre-tax) during the three and six months ended June 30, 2006, respectively, and during the second quarter of 2006 CBIZ received a payment of \$5.6 million for contingent proceeds earned through March 31, 2006.
+The Employee Services operation was sold during the third quarter of 2005, for proceeds that consisted of: \$2.0 million cash received at closing; \$4.1 million due from others which is subject to adjustment based upon actual cash collected on accounts receivable that were sold; and contingent proceeds which are determined based upon the divested operation's actual future performance.
+Contingent proceeds are recorded as they are earned, and are included in "gain on disposal of discontinued operations, net of tax" in the accompanying consolidated statements of operations.
+The sale of the Employee Services operation resulted in a pre-tax gain of \$1.2 million at closing, and contingent proceeds earned by CBIZ during the three and nine months ended September 30, 2006 totaled approximately \$0.9 million and \$2.0 million, respectively.
+During the second quarter of 2006 CBIZ received a payment of \$5.6 million for contingent proceeds earned through March 31, 2006.